Published on July 17th, 2008 | by Stephanie Evans130

 - Repeat this process if necessary.
-This can be used as a monthly treatment helps prevent future clogs too; simply pour a cup of baking soda down the drains followed by boiling water.
+This can be used as a monthly treatment to help prevent future clogs too; simply pour a cup of baking soda down the drains followed by boiling water.

 If the Drain Remains Clogged:

-If the the drain remains clogged after using the homemade cleaner, you might need to use a small plunger for sinks.
+If it remains clogged after using the homemade drain cleaner, you might need to use a small plunger for sinks.
 The baking soda and vinegar loosens the clogging material, freeing the gunk that should start moving around with the plunger’s pressure.
-(Buy a sink plunger here for the next time your sink is clogged!)

 - Fill the sink with enough water to seal the plunger around the bottom against the sink.